Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: From (v lambda ) to

-where $\displaystyle \lim_{r \rightarrow +\infty} t(r)=0$.
-Hence for $r$ large enough, $(v^r_n(1^{++}))$ does not converge. \end{proof} We have proved in this section that in a repeated game with symmetric information, the value of the $n$-stage repeated game might not converge.
-To do so, we have exploited the very flexible structure of the first example of Section 2.
+where $\lim_{r \rightarrow+\infty} t(r)=0$.
+Hence, for $r$ large enough, $(v^r_n(1^{++}))$ does not converge, thus $(v^r_n)$ does not converge. \end{pf} We have proved in this section that in a repeated game with symmetric information, the value of the $n$-stage repeated game might not converge.
+To do so, we have exploited the very flexible structure of the first example of Section~\ref{sec2}.
 Indeed, we have managed to slow down the oscillations of $v_{\lambda}$, without changing much the dynamics of the game.

 In the next section, we again take advantage of the flexibility of the game, to provide other examples of repeated games without an asymptotic value.